 Rome, Italy

-In Italy, the crew taped some additional scenes and aerial views of Rome, the country’s capital, and Vatican City.
-While Rome is reputed for its historical architecture, including the Colosseum, Castel Sant’Angelo, Trevi Fountain, and the Fontana della Barcaccia, Vatican City is a landlocked city-state that boasts of St. Peter’s Basilica and the headquarters of the Catholic Church.
-Films like ‘Angels and Demons,’ ‘Ben-Hur,’ ‘The Beautiful Game,’ and ‘Eat, Pray, Love’ were filmed in Rome.
+In Italy, the crew taped some additional scenes and aerial views of Rome, the country’s capital.
+Reputed for its historical architecture, including the Colosseum, Castel Sant’Angelo, Trevi Fountain, and the Fontana della Barcaccia, the location is among the most-sought after ones for international productions.
+Films like ‘Angels and Demons,’ ‘Ben-Hur,’ ‘The Beautiful Game,’ and ‘Eat, Pray, Love’ showcase the city’s grandeur and beauty, which also make it one of the most popular tourist destinations around the globe.
+A global center of fashion and food, Rome belongs as much to the present as it does to the past.

 Read More: Where is Murderbot Filmed?
 Shooting Locations of the Apple TV+ Show